o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-extensions.md

 ## Terrain physics integration

 The terrain physics support is provided through a divided component system.
-One half is the `TerrainPhysicsCollider`, which knows about the generic `TerrainDataRequestBus` for terrain data and the generic `HeightfieldProvider` buses for physics communication, and the other half is the `PhysXHeightfieldCollider`, which knows about PhysX and heightfields, but not about terrain.
-To integrate terrain with a new physics system, a new `HeightfieldCollider` component would need to be implemented to replace the PhysX version that works with the `HeightfieldProvider` buses and with the new physics system.
+One half is the `TerrainPhysicsCollider`, which knows about the generic `TerrainDataRequestBus` for terrain data and the generic `HeightfieldProvider` buses for physics communication.
+The other half is the `PhysXHeightfieldCollider`, which knows about PhysX and heightfields, but not about terrain.
+To integrate terrain with a new physics system, a new `HeightfieldCollider` component needs to be implemented to replace the PhysX version that works with the `HeightfieldProvider` buses and with the new physics system.

 ## Terrain renderer